Spandana-N-S/AI---Powered-Event-Discovery-Platform---build-with-bolt.new-supabase-via-SOFTWARE-COMPOSING/README.md

 - Affordable/accessible → perfect for indie hackers, agencies, small biz solutions In 2026, speed + iteration wins over handwriting everything.

+## Tools Used in Software Composing Process

+This project was built using a modern AI-first workflow—no manual coding from scratch.
+Here's the key stack:

+- **Bolt.new** (primary builder)
+  Browser-based AI app builder that turns natural language prompts into full-stack apps (frontend + backend + integrations).
+Generated the entire Event Discovery Platform: UI, logic, Supabase connection, auth, and features.
+Ideal for rapid prototyping and beginners—chat to build, iterate, debug, and deploy.

+- **Supabase** (backend/database)
+  Modern BaaS (Backend-as-a-Service) for PostgreSQL database, authentication (email/password), row-level security (RLS), and storage (e.g., event images).
+Bolt.new integrates seamlessly—handles persistent data, user accounts, and secure access without manual server setup.

+- **Netlify** (deployment)
+  One-click hosting platform integrated with Bolt.new.
+Publishes the app live instantly with global CDN, auto-builds on changes, previews, and free tier—zero DevOps needed for production-ready URLs.

+- **Figma** (UI/UX planning)
+  Used for initial wireframing and visual breakdown of screens (hero, event cards, modals, profiles).
+Provided a clear design reference to make prompts more precise and effective.

+- **Relevance UI Designer Tool** (AI-assisted design planning)
+  Custom AI tool to refine UI/UX ideas: describe the app → it asks guiding questions → outputs detailed design specs.
+Translated high-level vision into actionable prompts for Bolt.new.

+- **ChatGPT / Claude** (supplemental LLM)
+  General-purpose AI for brainstorming, clarifying web concepts (front-end/back-end/databases/APIs/auth), refining prompts, or debugging ideas outside Bolt.new.

+- **Cursor / Windsurf / Replit Agent** (advanced/optional)
+  Mentioned for future scaling: AI code editors or agents for devs wanting more control over generated code, debugging existing repos, or incremental enhancements.

+This workflow emphasizes **prompt engineering + iteration** over traditional dev—focusing on vision, clear descriptions, testing small changes, and using AI chat/console for fixes.
+Result: functional app shipped in hours.

 ## How I Built It (Prompts, Iterations, Debugging)
 Everything via natural language in Bolt.new—no manual code.